cmu-csd-phd/csd-blog/website/content/2024/mariposa.md

 (check-sat)
 ```

+The possible answers from the SMT solver can be "Yes"
+(satisfiable), "No" (unsatisfiable) or "I don't know"
-Suppose the solver responds with "Yes" (satisfiable) in this
+(unknown).
+Suppose the solver responds with "Yes"
-case.
-This is good, because the question is not so
+(satisfiable) in this case.
+This is good, because the
-straightforward to me at least, and the solver gives a
+question is not so straightforward to me at least, and the
-definitive answer.
-What's more, the solver provides fairly
+solver gives a definitive answer.
+What's more, the solver
-high assurance about its responses, which are justified by
+provides fairly high assurance about its responses, which
-**precise mathematical reasoning**.
-For this example, the
+are justified by **precise mathematical reasoning**.
+For
-solver can also provide a solution, `a = 1, b = 2, c = -2`,
+this example, the solver can also provide a solution, `a =
-which serves as a checkable witness to the "Yes" answer.
+1, b = 2, c = -2`, which serves as a checkable witness to
+the "Yes" answer.

 However, the solver is not perfect, because even a seemingly
 benign change to a query can